 FRIDAY, FEBRUARY 24TH

 This is progress.
 This does a remarkable job of acknowledging its own faults and the attitudes of the time period, without trivializing it.
-Also this.
-Thanks to my friend Myra for sharing.
+It reminds me a lot of this.
+Thanks to my friend Myra for sharing the original article.

 I absolutely hate modern feminism, and I'll probably write a post on it soon, but this woman articulates its problems much better than I ever could.
 And I'm always conflicted about approaching this, because I honestly do support feminism and universal accessibility/inclusion.
 But like a lot of contemporary activism, much of feminism has become about public displays of awareness, rather than genuine efforts to understand and empathize.
 Feminism is a complex, intersectional topic.
 It's so much more than man-hating or supporting other women at any cost (à la the self-pitying, self-centered brand of white feminism that is Taylor Swift's claim to fame).